This post may contain affiliate links. Please read our disclosure policy.

 • Remove the pans from the oven from the oven and allow the cakes to cool for at least 10 minutes before transferring to a wire rack to cool completely.

-• While the cakes or cupcakes are cooling, in the bowl of your stand mixer fitted with the paddle attachment (or a large bowl with a handheld mixer), place the cream cheese and butter.
+• While the cakes are cooling, in the bowl of your stand mixer fitted with the paddle attachment (or a large bowl with a handheld mixer), place the cream cheese and butter.

 • Beat on medium speed until light and fluffy, about 5 minutes.

 • Turn one of the cooled cakes, top down, onto a serving platter.
-Spoon about half of the frosting onto the top of the cake and spread into an even layer.
+Spoon about half of the frosting onto the top of the cake.
+Spread the frosting into an even layer on top of this cake.

 Video